 - Sec.
-9. 29 MRSA §1312-D, sub-§5, as amended by PL 1989, c.
-514, §§17 and 25, is further amended to read: - 10 Restricted licenses for suspension for failure to comply with duty to submit to chemical test.
-The Secretary of State may 12 issue a restricted license or permit to any person whose license or permit has been suspended for a first failure to comply with 14 the duty to submit to a bleed-aleehel chemical test under section 1312, subsection 2, if the conditions of issuance following a conviction or adjudication under section 1312-B are met by the 16 person and a period of suspension of not less than 90 days has This subsection does not apply to any suspension of a 18 commercial motor vehicle driver's license or permit to operate for failure to submit to and complete a test to determine the 20 blood-alcohol level pursuant to section 1312, subsection 12.

-- Sec.
-10. 29 MRSA §1312-D, sub-§8, as amended by PL 1985, c.
-412, §6, is further amended to read: - 8.
+10. 29 MRSA §1312-D, sub-§5, as amended by PL 1989, c.
+514, §§17 and 25, is further amended to read: - 5.
+Restricted licenses for suspension for failure to comply with duty to submit to chemical test.
+The Secretary of State may issue a restricted license or permit to any person whose license or permit has been suspended for a first failure to comply with the duty to submit to a blood-alcohol chemical test under section 1312, subsection 2, if the conditions of issuance following a conviction or adjudication under section 1312-B are met by the person and a period of suspension of not less than 90 days has elapsed.
+This subsection does not apply to any suspension of a commercial motor vehicle driver's license or permit to operate for failure to submit to and complete a test to determine the blood-alcohol level pursuant to section 1312, subsection 12. - Sec.
+11. 29 MRSA \$1312-D, sub-\$8, as amended by PL 1985, c.
+412, \$6, is further amended to read: - 8.
 Consecutive suspensions.
-Any suspension pursuant to this section or the former section 1312, subsection 10 or section 1312-B or former section 1312-B, subsection 2 shall-be is consecutive to any suspension imposed under section 1312, subsection 2, for failing to comply with the duty to submit to atest-to-determine-blood-alcohol-level-by-analysis-of-blood-er breath chemical testing required by this subchapter and chapter 17.

-Sec.
-11. 19 MRSA §1312-I is enacted to read:
+Any suspension pursuant to this section or the former section 1312, subsection 10 or section 1312-B or former section 1312-B, subsection 2 shall be is consecutive to any suspension imposed under section 1312, subsection 2, for failing to comply with the duty to submit to a test to determine blood-alcohol level by analysis of blood or breath chemical testing required by this subchapter and chapter 17. - Sec.
+12. 29 MRSA §1312-I is enacted to read: